-CCM 441/442/443 Bridging Heaven and Earth: Ways of Knowing I-III
+CCM 441/442/443 - Bridging Heaven and Earth: Ways of Knowing I-III

 This three-course series introduces students to the fundamental concepts and practices of evidence-based medicine as it relates to classical Chinese medicine.
 Students will learn how to access, assess, relate and integrate information from modern scientific sources as well as ancient Chinese classical texts.
 They will develop critical thinking and reflective learning skills, and will cultivate internal modes of perception.
 The course information will provide a foundation for producing the required Master's Thesis prior to graduation, and has the long-term goal of improving clinical outcomes.
-Prerequisites: CCM 442 for CCM 443 normal body flora, as well as the nature and effects of common/representative viral, bacterial and parasitic pathogens are discussed.
-Treatment approaches are viewed from Western and Chinese perspectives, as are public health topics, including the etiology, epidemiology, prevention and control of communicable diseases.
-Students learn about legally mandated infectious disease reporting.
+Prerequisites: CCM 442 for CCM 443

-CCM 732 Integrative Microbiology and Public Health
+CCM 732 - Integrative Microbiology and Public Health